Bisections and cocycles on Hopf algebroids: Dual constructions

 \subsection{Duality of bialgebroids}

-Following \cite{schau1}, a left bialgebroid $\cL$ is called left-finite, if it is finitely generated projective as a right $B$ module induced by the target map on the left.
-Under this condition, there are $x_{i}\in \cL$ and $x^{i}\in \cL^{\vee}$ (The collection of right module map), such that for any $X\in \cL$, $X=\sum_i t(x^{i}(X))x_{i}$.
-In this case, let $\cL$ is a right-finite left bialgeboid over $B$, then $\cL^{\vee}$ is a left bialgebroid over $B$, the product is given by
+Following \cite{schau1}, a left bialgebroid $\cL$ is called left-finite if it is finitely generated projective as a right $B$-module induced by the target map on the left.
+This means that there are $x_{i}\in \cL$ and $x^{i}\in \cL^{\vee}:=\Hom_{B}(\cL, B)$ (the collection of right $B$ module map in the sense of (\ref{eq:rbgd.bimod})) such that $X=\sum_i t(x^{i}(X))x_{i}$ for all $X\in \cL$.
+Let $\cL$ be such a left-finite left bialgeboid over $B$.
+Then $\cL^{\vee}$ is a left bialgebroid over $B$ with product given by